ataavohra-tatvasoft/HalloDoc/README.md

 - We welcome contributions!
 Please follow these guidelines:

-  - Fork the repository and create your branch from main.
+  - Fork the repository and create your branch from main
-  - Ensure your code follows our coding standards.
+  - Ensure your code follows our coding standards
-  - Submit a pull request detailing your changes.
+  - Submit a pull request detailing your changes

 ## Authors and acknowledgment